-The thesis titles from the 37 Horizon CDT students who have successfully passed vivas and/or graduated so far are listed below.
+The thesis titles from the 36 Horizon CDT graduates who have successfully passed their PhD vivas so far are listed below.

 Congratulations to our CDT students on their achievements!